EEOB-BioData/BCB546X-R/_episodes/07-developing-workflows.md

 ### Control Flow: if, for, and while

+> ## Before we start
+> If you programmed before in other languages, you'll be happy
+> to finally see a section on control flow.
+However, before you
+> start writing loops in R, I encourage you to look back at some
+> of the functions we used already, particularly `split` and
+> `lapply`.
+These functions can replace many of the loops with
+> a cleaner and faster code.
+> {: .callout}

 Often we want to control the flow of our actions.
 This can be done by setting actions to occur only if a condition or a set of conditions are met.
 Alternatively, we can also set an action to occur a particular number of times.